-- Elect two members of the Board of Directors from the nominees named in the attached proxy statement to serve as Class I directors for three-year terms ending in 2022, or until their respective successors are elected and qualified, and elect one director, previously elected by the Board of Directors to fill a newly created vacancy in Class II, to serve the remainder of her term as a Class II director ending in 2020, or until her respective successor is elected and qualified; - Ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending October 31, 2019; - 3.
-Conduct an advisory vote on our named executive officer compensation, as described in these proxy materials; - Consider and act upon such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- Elect three members of the Board of Directors from the nominees named in the attached proxy statement to serve as Class II directors for three-year terms ending in 2023, or until their respective successors are elected and qualified, and elect one director, previously elected by the Board of Directors to fill a newly created vacancy in Class I, to serve as a Class I director for the remainder of his term ending in 2022, or until his successor is elected and qualified. - 2.
+Approve the amendment of the 2017 Omnibus Incentive Plan to increase the number of shares available for issuance thereunder by 12.2 million shares. - 3.
+Ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending October 31, 2020. - 4.
+Conduct an advisory vote on our named executive officer compensation, as described in these proxy materials. - 5.
+Consider and act upon such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.

 These matters are more fully described in the proxy statement accompanying this notice.

-You are entitled to notice of, and are eligible to vote at, this year's Annual Meeting if you were a stockholder of record as of the close of business on February 1, 2019.
+You are entitled to notice of, and are eligible to vote at, this year's Annual Meeting if you were a stockholder of record as of the close of business on February 4, 2020.

-In accordance with Securities and Exchange Commission rules, we are furnishing these proxy materials and our Annual Report to Stockholders for fiscal 2018 via the Internet.
-On February 12, 2019, we mailed to stockholders as of the record date a notice with instructions on how to access our Annual Meeting materials and vote via the Internet, or by mail or telephone.
+In accordance with Securities and Exchange Commission rules, we are furnishing these proxy materials and our Annual Report to Stockholders for fiscal 2019 via the Internet.
+On February 19, 2020, we mailed to stockholders as of the record date a notice with instructions on how to access our Annual Meeting materials and vote via the Internet, or by mail or telephone.